rbicelli/usb-watchdog-control/README.md

 ﻿# USB Watchdog Control

-This is the Opensource implementation of the USB watchdog program who comes with USB watchdog used in mining rigs.
+This is the Opensource implementation of the USB watchdog program which comes with USB watchdog used in mining rigs.
 Tried and tested with the USB_WDG_V3.1.

 ## Features